designbyadrian/open-source-poetry/README.md

-open-source-poetry
+Open Source Poetry
 ==================

-User Contributed Poems - Filed under GPL
+User Contributed Poem - Filed under GPL

+There she stood
+Naked in the baking sunlight
+She purred
+as the calm breeze swept over her chest
+What shall I eat for lunch?